-- Dr. Wayne Parrott, Professor in the Department of Crop and Soil Sciences College of Agricultural & Environmental Sciences University of Georgia, University of Georgia
+- Wayne Parrott, Professor in the Department of Crop and Soil Sciences College of Agricultural & Environmental Sciences University of Georgia, University of Georgia

-- Dr. Bruce Chassy, Professor of Food Microbiology and Nutritional Sciences; Executive Associate Director of the Biotechnology Center; Assistant Dean for Science Communications in the College of Agricultural, Consumer and Environmental Sciences, University of Illinois – Urbana/Champaign
+- Bruce Chassy, Professor of Food Microbiology and Nutritional Sciences; Executive Associate Director of the Biotechnology Center; Assistant Dean for Science Communications in the College of Agricultural, Consumer and Environmental Sciences, University of Illinois – Urbana/Champaign

-- Dr. Martina Newell-McGloughlin, Director, University of California Systemwide Biotechnology Research and Education Program (UCBREP), Co-Director, National Institutes of Health Training Program in Biomolecular Technology, Co-Director, NSF IGERT CREATE Training Program, and Adjunct Associate Professor, Department of Plant Pathology at the University of California-Davis.
+- Martina Newell-McGloughlin, Director, University of California Systemwide Biotechnology Research and Education Program (UCBREP), Co-Director, National Institutes of Health Training Program in Biomolecular Technology, Co-Director, NSF IGERT CREATE Training Program, and Adjunct Associate Professor, Department of Plant Pathology at the University of California-Davis.

 Are GMO fruits and vegetables less nutritious than non-GMO or organic fruits and vegetables?

 Dr. Parrott: “Before any GMO can come to market, it must undergo extensive testing to ensure that the content of vitamins, minerals and other nutrients is not inadvertently altered during the final process.
 For every study that finds nutritional superiority in organic produce, another finds it in GMO produce.
-The bottom line is to make sure you eat as many fresh fruits and vegetables as you can, regardless of whether they are organic or GMO.
+The bottom line is to make sure you eat as many fresh fruits and vegetables as you can, regardless of whether they are organic or GMO.”

-Recent reviews have concluded that there is no difference in nutrient quality between organic and non-organic produce.
+Dr. Chassy: “Recent reviews have concluded that there is no difference in nutrient quality between organic and non-organic produce.
 Some disagree because they believe (not based on science, but rather, personal beliefs) that organic matter derived from living organisms provides a vital life force to crops that cannot be supplied by inorganic chemical fertilizers.
 This is just not the case when we look at this based on research.
-This thinking has transitioned into a belief by some that organic is more nutritious, which has simply not been proven.
+This thinking has transitioned into a belief by some that organic is more nutritious, which has simply not been proven.”

 Do GMOs cause allergies?

-GM foods that are commercially-available (that is, in the grocery store), are not likely to cause allergic reactions any more so than non-GM foods.
+Dr. Lemaux: “GM foods that are in the grocery stores (commercially available) are not likely to cause allergic reactions any more so than non-GM foods.
 Food allergies are nothing new, and under the FDA’s biotechnology food policy, GMO foods must be labeled as such if the genetic information comes from one of the eight most common allergy-causing foods, unless the new food is shown to be allergy-free.
 Those foods are dairy, eggs, fish, shellfish, tree nuts, wheat, soybeans, and peanuts.
 All GMO foods undergo food safety testing that focuses on the source of the gene or protein product that has been introduced into the food.
 Even so, no food product can be deemed 100% safe, whether it be conventional (non-GMO), GMO or organic.
 For example, peanuts can cause severe allergies regardless of how they’re grown – so they would be considered unsafe for some people.”

-Food allergies dramatically change the lives of people who have them.
+Dr. Chassy: “Food allergies dramatically change the lives of people who have them.
 Fortunately, only a very small percentage of people are allergic to any one food.
 This is because food allergy is almost always caused by specific proteins present in the offending food, but the great majority of proteins (>99.9999+%) that we consume do not cause allergies.
-It is important to stress that there is no a prior reason to believe that GM foods might cause allergies, and to date, none has.
+It is important to stress that there is no a prior reason to believe that GM foods might cause allergies, and to date, none has.”

-No. In fact, the work that is being done in GMO research can, in fact, reduce allergies.
+Dr. Newell-McGloughlin: “No. In fact, the work that is being done in GMO research can, in fact, reduce allergies.
 There are very specific sets of indicators that determine whether a specific protein in GMOs would cause an allergic response.
 Those proteins that are difficult to digest cause an allergic response, causing the body to create antibodies to them.
-This can happen with a number of proteins, but there is nothing inherent about biotech products that would cause allergies.
+This can happen with a number of proteins, but there is nothing inherent about biotech products that would cause allergies.”

 Are there health risks associated with consuming GMOs?

-No. GMOs are more thoroughly tested than any product produced in the history of agriculture.
+Dr. Newell-McGloughlin: “No. GMOs are more thoroughly tested than any product produced in the history of agriculture.
 We use many methods to introduce desired traits – to try to get specific characteristics into our crops.
 With GMOs, they are thoroughly tested before any product is released into the marketplace.
-In all the risk assessments in over 15 years of field research and 30 years of laboratory research, there hasn’t been a single instance where there was a health risk associated with a GMO product.
+In all the risk assessments in over 15 years of field research and 30 years of laboratory research, there hasn’t been a single instance where there was a health risk associated with a GMO product.”

 Dr. Newell-McGloughlin: “In the U.S., GMOs are more highly regulated than any other methods to introduce traits into crops today, by three different agencies:

 - Food and Drug Administration